raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 A client SHOULD NOT open multiple connections to the same target host and port just because the names being operated on are different or happen to fall within different zones.
-This is to reduce unnecessary connection load on the DNS server.
+This requirement is to reduce unnecessary connection load on the DNS server.

 However, server implementers and operators should be aware that connection sharing may not be possible in all cases.